OttaviaB/password-card/README.md

 ## class PassWordCard

-Each card is created starting from a seed which can be specified.
-The number of services can be set freely as well.
-For each letter of the alphabet a set of n randomly chosen symbols is assigned, where n is the number of services.
+Each card is created from a user selectable seed.
+Any number n of services can be set by the user: for each letter of the alphabet a set of n randomly chosen symbols will be assigned.

-The final result can be printed in the terminal with the method `print_card` or it can be transformed in a pdf file with the method `export_card`.
-Note that pdflatex is needed to generate the pdf.
+The final result can be dumped to the standard output (`print_card method`) or to a pdf file (`export_card method`).

 Finally, the method `get_pass_word` takes the master password and the desired service as inputs and gives the corresponding password as a result.